accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate synchronised time-based media on the screen that require a text transcript.
 1. Check for
 	- the presence of a clearly identifiable adjacent text transcript;
-	- or the presence of a textual transcription accessible via an adjacent component (a button or a link);
+	- or the presence of a transcript accessible via an adjacent component (a button or a link);
 	- or the presence of a synchronised audio description;
 	- or the presence of an alternative version with a synchronised audio description accessible via an adjacent component (a button or a link).
 1. If this is the case, the criterion is validated.